- Section 3.01 Full-Time & Part-Time Status

 A student may drop or withdraw from a class (WTH) by visiting my.ccc.edu.
 The WTH will appear on the student's permanent academic record, but will be excluded from Grade Point Average (GPA) calculations.
 A class withdrawal occurring after the Statistical Date will be counted as registered hours (i.e., the class will appear on the transcript and will count as a course attempt for financial aid purposes).
 See Office of the Registrar for more information.
 See Glossary of Terms for more information about the Statistical (STAT) Date.

-Spring 2020 students who actively pursued their course as of March 16, 2020 who withdraw or receive an ADW will have the opportunity to retake the course in its entirety at no cost if they repeat the course within the Summer 2020, Fall 2020 terms, or Spring 2021 terms.
+Spring 2020 students who actively pursued their course as of March 16, 2020 who withdraw or receive an ADW will have the opportunity to retake the course in its entirety at no cost if they repeat the course prior to the end of the Spring 2023 term.

 - NSW (No-Show Withdrawal) & ADW (Administrative Withdrawal) – Adult Education Students